-Teaching Tidepools® is the Institute's highly-popular original outreach program that gives central San Joaquin Valley preschool and elementary grade children the opportunity to see and touch our living California tide pool animal collection and interact with two of our staff educators right in their own classrooms.
+Teaching Tidepools® is the Institute's highly-popular original outreach program that gives central San Joaquin Valley preschool and elementary grade children the opportunity to see and touch Bat Stars, a Green Sea Anemone, Hermit Crabs, Chestnut Cowries and other living California tide pool animals from our collection and interact with two of our staff educators right in their own classrooms.

 Students throughout Fresno, Madera, Merced, Kings and Tulare counties experience our sea creatures along with an entertaining, interactive standards-based curriculum teachers love.

 Teaching Tidepools® was developed using elements from the National Research Council document: A Framework for K- 12 Science Education.
 These elements align with Next Generation Science Standards and State Common Core Standards for ELA/Literacy (RI.2.3, W.2.8) and Mathematics (MP.2).